Skip to main content

 Fees and FEE-HELP

-The indicative tuition fee is an estimate and is calculated based on completing the first 48 CP which equates to one year of full-time study (1 EFTSL).
+The indicative tuition fee is calculated based on one year of full-time study (1 EFTSL).

 • The choice of major or specialisation.